iifl-logo

 SECRETARIAL AUDITOR

-Pursuant to the amended provisions of Regulation 24A of the SEBI Listing Regulations and Section 204 of the Act, read with Rule 9 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Audit Committee and the Board of Directors have approved the appointment and remuneration of Mr. Sandeep Joshi, Company Secretary (COP No. 19210), Proprietor of M/s Sandeep Joshi & Associates, Company Secretary, as the Secretarial Auditor of the Company for a term of five (5) consecutive years, effective from April 1, 2025 till March 31, 2030.
-The Board recommend their appointment to the Shareholders at the ensuing Annual General Meeting.
+Pursuant to the provisions of Regulation 24A of the SEBI Listing Regulations and Section 204 of the Act, read with Rule 9 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, based on the recommendation of the Audit Committee and the Board of Directors, Members of the Company at the Annual General Meeting held on July 22, 2025, approved the appointment of Mr. Sandeep Joshi, Company Secretary (COP No. 19210), Proprietor of M/s Sandeep Joshi & Associates, Company Secretary, as the Secretarial Auditor of the Company for a term of five (5) consecutive years, commencing from April 1, 2025 until March 31, 2030.

 During the year under review, the Secretarial Auditor has not reported any fraud under Section 143(12) of the Companies Act, 2013.